• Skip to primary navigation

 • If you want to stay in Bajos del Toro Amarillo, we recommend El Silencio Lodge & Spa.
 Gorgeous hotel on the luxury side in the forest with amazing views.
 Very close to the waterfall and has excellent bird watching.

-The weather in Catarata del Toro is much cooler than the rest of Costa Rica due to its elevation.
-They experience a typical dry and rainy tropical seasons but keep in mind that rain is more common in this area.
-If you visit during rainy season (May – December), bring a rainjacket!
+The weather in Catarata del Toro is much cooler than the rest of Costa Rica due to its elevation, though it experiences the typical tropical dry and rainy seasons.

 How to Visit Catarata del Toro

-If you want to stay in the area, there are only a few hotels in the area.
+If you want to stay in the area, there are only a couple of hotels in the area, one being Blue Morpho Lodge.
 For a luxury stay, book a room at El Silencio Lodge and Spa.
-An absolutely gorgeous lodge!

 Read about other waterfalls in Costa Rica here!